"Early detection and treatment of hearing and vision problems can help children succeed in school."

 The Hearing and Vision Program provides free screening to all Midland County children between the ages of 3 and 18.
 This service is provided in cooperation with the Michigan Department of Health and Human Services, Midland County Health Department and Midland County Schools.
 All hearing and vision services are free of charge.
 Our technicians work on the school schedule so are off over the summer months.
-Call (989) 832-6673 to schedule an appointment this spring!
+Call (989) 832-6673 to schedule an appointment!

 Kindergarten Entrance Screenings

 Children must be screened for both hearing and vision at least once between the ages of 3 and 5 before they enter Kindergarten.
 The hearing and vision screening is required by the Michigan Public Health Code.
 Hearing and Vision Screening Clinics are provided by the Health Department in the Spring and early September by appointment only.
 Please call (989) 832-6673 to schedule an appointment.